sjsu-interconnect/cs163/docs/project-doc.md

 ## **Project Summary: Weather Data Analysis and Forecasting**

 ### **Project Goals:**
-The primary goal of this project is to develop a robust system for forecasting weather conditions in California using historical weather data from 1970.
-Specifically, the project will focus on applying time series analysis to predict weather patterns and detect anomalies that may indicate significant shifts in climate or unexpected weather events.
-The system will be designed to support disaster preparedness efforts by providing early warnings for extreme weather events such as wildfires and droughts.
+The primary goal of this project is to develop a basic and easy-to-implement system for forecasting short-term weather conditions in California and analyzing their correlation to crop yield.
+The project will apply time series analysis to predict daily weather patterns, such as temperature and precipitation, from 1979 to the present, focusing on widely available crop data.
+By examining the relationship between weather and crop yield, the project aims to assist farmers in optimizing planting, irrigation, and harvesting schedules.

-### **Early Warning System:**

-The early warning system will be a core feature of the weather forecasting platform, designed to alert users of potential extreme weather events or anomalies, such as wildfires, heatwaves, droughts, and floods, based on historical and real-time weather data.
-The goal is to make this system **simple and user-friendly**, so individuals and organizations can easily implement it in their day-to-day operations.

-#### **How the Early Warning System Works:**
-1. **Anomaly Detection:**
+### **Specific Crops and Timeframe:**
+The project will focus on the following crops, selected due to their economic importance in California and the availability of historical yield data:
+- **Almonds:** A major crop in California, sensitive to temperature and water availability.
+- **Tomatoes:** Widely grown and sensitive to temperature fluctuations, with high economic value.
+- **Grapes (Wine Grapes):** Impacted by temperature and rainfall, crucial for California’s wine industry.
+- **Lettuce:** Highly sensitive to temperature and precipitation variations, grown extensively in California.

+The analysis will cover the period from **1979 to the present**, utilizing both historical crop yield data and weather data for each growing season.

+### **Key Features:**

+1. **Short-Term Weather Prediction:**
+   - The system will predict daily weather conditions, focusing on key variables such as temperature, precipitation, and humidity, from 1979 to the present.
+   - Time series analysis and simple machine learning models will generate these predictions, helping farmers anticipate weather conditions for upcoming days and plan agricultural activities accordingly.

+2. **Correlation with Crop Yield:**
-   - The system will continuously monitor weather data and compare current conditions with historical patterns to identify potential anomalies.
+   - The project will analyze historical crop yield data for almonds, tomatoes, grapes, and lettuce alongside weather conditions to identify how short-term weather changes (e.g., heatwaves, rainfall) impact crop productivity.
-   - Anomalies may include significant deviations in temperature, precipitation, humidity, or wind speed—indicators of extreme weather events.

-2. **Threshold-Based Alerts:**
-   - The system will define thresholds for various weather variables (e.g., heat levels, rainfall amounts, humidity) based on historical data and regional climate trends.
-   - When these thresholds are exceeded (e.g., unusually high temperatures that could indicate wildfire risk or sudden drops in precipitation signaling potential drought), the system will trigger an alert.

-3. **Prediction of Extreme Events:**
-   - Using machine learning models such as LSTM, the system can predict short-term weather conditions (e.g., the likelihood of a wildfire or extreme rainfall within the next few days).
-   - The model will provide probabilistic forecasts for extreme events and anomalies, helping users make informed decisions.
+   - The system will focus on identifying specific correlations between weather variables and crop yields, aiming to provide actionable insights for agricultural planning.

+---

 ### **User Implementation and Benefits:**

-The system’s early warning functionality will be delivered through a **simple, accessible interface** that can be customized for different user needs.
-Here’s how users can implement and benefit from the early warning system:

-#### **1. Web-Based Dashboard:**
+#### **1. Simple Web-Based Dashboard:**
+   - **Implementation:** A straightforward web-based dashboard will provide daily weather forecasts and display visualizations (e.g., temperature trends, rainfall predictions) with a focus on crop yield impact.
-   - **Implementation:** Users can access a web-based dashboard that provides real-time weather forecasts and displays alerts for extreme weather events.
+     - Users can access real-time weather data and track how forecasted conditions might impact yields for almonds, tomatoes, grapes, and lettuce, based on historical correlations.
-     - Users can configure their preferences by setting the types of alerts they want to receive (e.g., heatwave alerts, wildfire risk alerts) and the regions they are monitoring.
-     - The dashboard will provide visualizations such as time series plots of temperature and precipitation, heatmaps for regional anomalies, and notifications of potential extreme events.
+     - The dashboard will offer simple, easy-to-read graphs and alerts tailored to each crop.
-   - **Benefit:** This provides a **centralized, real-time overview** of the weather conditions and predictions for specific regions, helping users stay updated on potential risks.
+   - **Benefit:** Farmers will gain a **quick overview** of the predicted weather and its potential impact on specific crop yields, enabling better decision-making for daily agricultural activities.

-#### **2. SMS/Email Notifications:**
+#### **2. Basic Alerts for Critical Weather Conditions:**
-   - **Implementation:** The system can send **automated notifications** via SMS or email when an anomaly is detected or when there is a high probability of extreme weather.
+   - **Implementation:** The system will send basic alerts via SMS or email when critical weather conditions (e.g., excessive heat or lack of rainfall) are forecasted.
-     - Users can subscribe to receive notifications for specific events, such as drought warnings, flooding risks, or fire hazards, tailored to their region and risk tolerance.
+     - Users can set preferences for receiving alerts based on conditions likely to affect specific crops, such as heat alerts for almonds or frost warnings for lettuce.
-     - Alerts can include key information such as predicted weather conditions, probability of the event, and suggested actions (e.g., prepare for potential water restrictions or wildfire evacuation plans).
-   - **Benefit:** Users can **receive timely alerts directly to their phones or inboxes**, allowing them to take action even if they are not actively monitoring the dashboard.

-#### **Broader Impacts:**

-### **1. Integration of Historical and Real-Time Data**
-- **Existing Systems:** Many existing models prioritize real-time weather data and focus on short-term predictions without deeply leveraging historical data for long-term trends or anomaly detection.
-- **Your Project:** Your project integrates **50+ years of historical weather data** (NOAA) with **real-time data** (OpenWeatherMap), allowing for robust time series analysis and the detection of long-term weather trends and anomalies.
-  - **Benefit:** Enhanced ability to identify seasonal patterns and climate shifts that could signal important long-term changes, providing valuable insights for climate research and future planning.

-### **2. Anomaly Detection for Extreme Weather Events**
-- **Existing Systems:** While current weather systems can forecast extreme events (e.g., storms, heatwaves), they often rely on short-term meteorological data without detecting patterns that deviate significantly from historical norms.
-- **Your Project:** By applying **anomaly detection techniques** (Z-score, IQR), the system can detect **unusual weather events** that are outliers compared to historical patterns.
-This can give **early warnings** for events like droughts, extreme heat, or irregular rainfall that may not be immediately visible through traditional forecasts.
-  - **Benefit:** Proactive identification of extreme or unusual weather conditions, enabling earlier preparation and better resource management.

-### **3. Tailored for Agriculture and Disaster Preparedness**
-- **Existing Systems:** Traditional weather forecasts are generalized and often not optimized for specific industries like agriculture or sectors focused on disaster preparedness.
-- **Your Project:** The system is explicitly designed to cater to the needs of **agriculture** (e.g., planting schedules, irrigation management) and **disaster preparedness** (e.g., predicting wildfires, floods).
-The forecasts will consider both **short-term predictions** and **long-term climate trends**, which are critical for these sectors.
-  - **Benefit:** Targeted insights that provide practical value to farmers, policymakers, and emergency responders, offering decision-making tools that are directly applicable to their specific needs.
+   - **Benefit:** The alerts will help farmers take **timely action** to protect crops from adverse weather conditions, such as adjusting irrigation or delaying planting during extreme heat.

 #### **Data Sources:**
 The project will utilize the following key data sources:

 1. **NOAA Climate Data:** Provides comprehensive historical weather data, including temperature and precipitation records, essential for analyzing long-term climate trends and patterns in California.

 2. **OpenWeatherMap API:** Offers real-time weather data, including current temperature and precipitation, crucial for accurate short-term weather forecasts and anomaly detection.

+3. **USDA Crop Yield Data:**
+- Data Available: Provides historical crop yield data for key crops in California, including almonds, tomatoes, grapes, and lettuce.
+- Timeframe: Crop yield data from 1979 to the present.

-#### **Key Components:**
+### **Key Components:**

-1. **Time Series Analysis:** Analyze historical weather data specific to California from 1970 to the present, focusing on key variables such as temperature, precipitation, and humidity.
-This analysis will identify long-term trends and seasonal patterns unique to different regions of California, such as coastal, inland, and mountainous areas.
-By understanding these patterns, we can establish a solid foundation for developing predictive models that account for California's diverse climate variations.
+1. **Time Series Analysis:**
+   - **Objective:** Analyze historical weather data specific to California from **1979 to the present**, focusing on key variables such as temperature, precipitation, and humidity.

-2. **Machine Learning Models:**
+   - **Techniques:**
+     - Apply **time series decomposition** to separate the weather data into trend, seasonal, and residual components, helping to identify key patterns.
+     - Focus on understanding short-term weather patterns, particularly during critical growing seasons for the selected crops.
+     - Analyze the impact of weather trends on crop yield, such as how extreme temperature fluctuations or insufficient rainfall affect crop productivity.

+2. **Correlation Analysis Between Climate and Crop Yield:**
+   - **Objective:** Explore the correlation between short-term weather patterns and crop yield for key crops in California, including almonds, tomatoes, grapes, and lettuce.
+   - **Techniques:**
+     - Use **Pearson correlation** or **Spearman rank correlation** to assess the relationship between weather variables (e.g., temperature, rainfall) and crop yields.
+     - Identify weather thresholds (e.g., maximum temperature or minimum rainfall) that significantly impact yield during critical phases of crop growth (e.g., flowering, harvesting).

+3. **Machine Learning Models for Short-Term Weather Prediction and Crop Yield Forecasting:**
-   - Develop and train an LSTM (Long Short-Term Memory) model to forecast future weather conditions for California based on the identified trends and seasonal patterns.
-The model will specifically predict:
+   - **Objective:** Develop and train a basic and easy-to-implement machine learning model to **simultaneously forecast short-term weather conditions** (e.g., up to 7 days ahead) **and predict potential impacts on crop yields** based on these forecasts.
+   - **Model:** Utilize a **Long Short-Term Memory (LSTM)** model for predicting key weather variables and associating them with crop yield outcomes:
-     - **Daily temperature fluctuations** (maximum and minimum temperatures) to assist in understanding heatwaves or cold spells.
+     - **Daily temperature fluctuations** (maximum and minimum temperatures) to anticipate heatwaves or frost events, which can negatively impact yields.
-     - **Precipitation patterns** to forecast the likelihood and intensity of rain, which is critical for water resource management and agriculture.
+     - **Precipitation patterns** to forecast rain events, helping farmers optimize irrigation schedules and estimate crop water stress levels.
-     - **Humidity levels** to predict changes that may impact comfort levels and agricultural practices.
+     - **Humidity levels** to predict changes that influence crop growth, such as fungal infections or evaporation rates.
-   - The model will be trained on historical data, focusing on short-term predictions (e.g., up to 7 days ahead) while incorporating features such as time lags, seasonality indicators, and geographical information to enhance forecast accuracy tailored to specific regions within California.
+   - **Training Data:**
+     - The model will be trained on **NOAA historical weather data** from 1979 to the present, **OpenWeatherMap real-time data**, and **USDA crop yield data** for almonds, tomatoes, grapes, and lettuce.
+     - By combining weather predictions with past crop yield data, the model will learn how weather conditions influence yield during key growth phases.
+   - **Predictions:**
+     - The LSTM model will not only predict short-term weather conditions but will also forecast potential impacts on crop yield based on expected weather changes.
+     - For example, if a heatwave is predicted, the model will forecast the possible reduction in yield for sensitive crops like almonds or lettuce, providing early warnings to farmers.

+4. **Yield Impact Alerts:**
+   - **Objective:** Provide farmers with timely alerts regarding expected changes in crop yield based on predicted weather conditions.
+   - **Implementation:**
+     - The system will send alerts via SMS or email, notifying farmers of potential yield risks caused by upcoming weather conditions (e.g., droughts, excessive heat).
+     - Alerts will include specific details about the forecasted weather and its likely impact on different crops (e.g., "Almond yield is expected to decrease by X% due to predicted high temperatures over the next week").

 #### **Possible Geographical Division**
 1. **Coastal Region:**